 The culture: our shared beliefs on keeping the core value

 Moderation – We value simplicity of life as a way of living the Buddha’s teachings.
 In this we make every effort to use resources wisely, respect the environment, and practice the principle of moderation.

 Diversity – We value making the teachings accessible to as many people as possible.
 We value diversity among our retreatants, teachers and staff.

 Harmony – We value harmony in our community life.
 We seek to resolve conflicts non-violently and honestly, recognizing that harmony can exist amidst diversity and disagreement.
 In areas of conflict, individual needs are considered in light of community needs; and the needs of the community normally take precedence over individual needs or wants.

 Right communication – We value right speech, honest communication, respectful listening, healthy expression of disagreement, and openness to divergent views.

-The organization: a society of yogis, teachers and staff in mutual service
+The organization: a society of retreatants, teachers and staff in mutual service

 Stewardship – We value responsible stewardship of financial, human and natural resources.

 Organizational clarity – We value the clarity that comes with a structure that allows for the exercise of authority and promotes accountability at all levels of the institution.

 Participation – Within that structure we value the inclusion of staff in mindful decision making that is transparent, efficient, and considerate of everyone’s needs.